quibitai/Qubit_RAG/DEV_CHECKLIST.md

   - ✅ Update systemPrompt function in lib/ai/prompts.ts to check for 'global-orchestrator'
   - ✅ Update components referencing the old ID (GlobalChatPane, chat-header, etc.)
   - ✅ Ensure the orchestrator is not user-selectable in dropdown menus

+- ✅ Step 2.2: Make Brain API Client-Aware
+  - ✅ Updated schema to add customInstructions and enabledBits to Clients table
+  - ✅ Created getClientConfig function in queries.ts to fetch client configuration
+  - ✅ Added getSpecialistPrompt to prompts.ts to get specialist-specific instructions
+  - ✅ Updated brain API to combine base prompt with specialist and client-specific instructions
+  - ✅ Added logging to verify correct prompt construction

 ### Features